NOC-OI/git-novice-old/_episodes/09-conflict.md

 [conflicts]({{ page.root}}{% link reference.md %}#conflict) by giving us tools to [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

 We already created a merge conflict during the exercise in the last section.
 Just in case we want to create another we can do the following.
+Do the following on a collaborators copy.
+This could be a second clone of the repository, another person's computer or via the Github web interface.

 ~~~
 $ cat places.csv